solliancenet/microsoft-mysql-developer-guide/04_EndToEndDev/04_00_End_To_End_Development.md

 ACI and App Service Container hosting are effective ways to run containers, but they do not provide many enterprise features: deployment across nodes that live in multiple regions, load balancing, automatic restarts, redeployment, and more.

-Moving to Azure Kubernetes Service (AKS) will enable your application to inherit all the enterprise features provided by AKS.
+Moving to Azure Kubernetes Service (AKS) will enable the application to inherit all the enterprise features provided by AKS.
 Moreover, Kubernetes apps that persist data in MySQL Flexible Server unlock numerous benefits:

 - In supported regions, co-locating Flexible Server and AKS nodes in the same availability zone minimizes latency
 - Applications can host database proxies, like ProxySQL for MySQL, [on the same infrastructure as their apps](https://techcommunity.microsoft.com/t5/azure-database-for-mysql-blog/deploy-proxysql-as-a-service-on-kubernetes-using-azure-database/ba-p/1105959)